Proportion, Silhouette and Style...

 Looking at the inspiration board (or pile of magazine pages) focus on five pieces.
 Then choose three colors (including black and white, of course) and then choose two more.
 Fabric inspiration?
 Is it wrinkled linen, unlined cashmere, silk, or layers of cotton?
 Identifying the fabrics from the storyboard will give you direction, and lead to a lot less confusion at the fabric store.
 Put together the colors in the fabrics and swatch them.

 How does the storyboard compare to the favorites in your closet?
-The best way to start is to check your closet and to find direction from what already works.
+The best way to start is to check your favorites; and to find your direction from what already works.
 If you haven't done this yet, stop and go do it.
 It will only take a minute to find your favorites.
 If you have absolutely no favorites (this calls for a complete re-do), then that’s okay too.
 Just start with the first steps.

 FINDING PROPORTION and SILHOUETTE

 The building block of our guideline is the very body you hang your clothes on.
 Once you accept and understand the proportions of your body, finding your style is just a matter of honestly accepting what’s there; and then working with it.
 Maybe a different waistline to hide an extra eight pounds (even before you lose it), or an uneven hemline to hide an uneven body.

 Teaching your hands and your eyes to connect is a universal ability.
 Just start with what you have and follow the steps.
 You’ll only need to learn this once.
 There's only one set of rules in creating clothes.